nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * Pros: May be more intuitive for users to understand
     * Cons: This may cause users to forget the intended use case of the application, leading to confusion or misuse.

-###### Whether to update the right UI panel according to the `add` command

-1. **Alternative 1 (chosen): Update the right panel whenever a new `Internship` is added**
-    * Pros: Better visual indication that the `add` command has been successfully executed. if the user has  a lot of `Internship` entries, when a new `Internship` is added, the new entry will be placed at the bottom of the left UI panel, which is not visible if the user's scroll position is at the top of the left UI panel.
-Therefore, updating the right panel enhances visual indication to the user that the `Internship` has been successfully added.
-    * Cons: An additional line of code is required in the `execute` method of `AddCommand` to update the selected `Internship` in the `Model` component in order to update the right panel.

-2. **Alternative 2: Do not update the right panel when a new `Internship` is added**
-    * Pros: No additional code is required in the `execute` method of `AddCommand`.
-    * Cons: When the user has a lot of `Internship` entries, the added entry in the left UI panel may not be visible since it is added to the bottom.
-Without scrolling, users have to rely on the Results Display box to determine if the `AddCommand` is successful.

 ### Delete Internship Entries - `delete`
 #### Implementation
 The following sequence diagram provides an overview on how the `delete` operation works.